Skip to content

 One of the progenitors of the pizza delivery era, Pizza Haven is now but a bygone relic for pepperoni lovers in the Pacific Northwest.
 The chain originated in Seattle in 1958, operating as a once-revolutionary dial-a-pizza format that made it one of the first on the market for such a brand.
 At its height, Pizza Haven had 42 locations in the Pacific Northwest and California, but its days were numbered as it became a casualty of the 1990s' pizza delivery wars.

-As mammoth companies like Pizza Hut and Domino's emerged, Pizza Haven couldn't keep up, eventually going the way of Blockbuster Video and filing for bankruptcy in the late '90s, before disappearing entirely.
+As mammoth companies like Pizza Hut and Domino's emerged, Pizza Haven couldn't keep up.
+Eventually, it went the way of Blockbuster Video and filed for bankruptcy in the late '90s before disappearing entirely.

 ShowBiz Pizza Place